Table of Contents

 Unfortunately, since patella luxation is a congenital condition, certain dog breeds are genetically prone to the luxating patella.
 A lot of these breeds are toy or small-breed dogs.

-However, according to the American College of Veterinary Surgeons, there is a rise in patellar luxation in large breeds as well.
+However, according to the American College of Veterinary Surgeons, there is also a rise in patellar luxation in large breeds.
 Below are dog breeds that are prone to luxating patella:

 - Boston Terriers

 - Miniature Poodles

 - Bichon Frise

 - French Bulldog